wink-link/winklink-doc/docs/en/vrf.md

 All configuration files need to be copied to the directory where your node is running in, use the command `cp node/src/main/resource/*.yml ./`.
 At the same time, the `tronApiKey` part of the `application dev` file needs to be filled with apikey.

-Start your WinkLink node using the following command:
+Start your WINkLink node using the following command:

 ```sh
 java -jar node/build/libs/node-v1.0.jar -k key.store -vrfK vrfKeyStore.yml